hsadler/flask-vue-project-seed/README.md

 ***** This is a work in progress, but... *****

-Both the dev and prod mode Docker containers are working at a basic level.
+Both the dev and prod mode Docker containers are working.

 Prod mode serves exclusively from the Flask backend (app index.html, static assets, and JSON API).